sungnga/react-revents/README.md

       - Use the .get() method to get the event doc from events collection document of a given event.id.
 Add the 'await' keyword in front of it for we need to wait for this operation to complete.
 Assign it to an eventDoc variable
       - Then use the .update() method to update the attendeeIds and attendees properties in events collection document of a given event.id
         - For the attendeeIds property, use the .arrayRemove() method to remove the user.uid from the array
         - For the attendees property, first, access the data of the eventDoc that we got back `eventDoc.data()`.
-Then call the .filter() method on the attendees array to upate the array and remove the attendee.id that matches with the user.uid
+Then call the .filter() method on the attendees array to update the array and remove the attendee.id that matches with the user.uid
     ```javascript
     export async function cancelUserAttendance(event) {
       const user = firebase.auth().currentUser;